 19th Century Impressionist Majolica plate signed Montigny-sur-Loing

-Majolica plate painted with a beautiful impressionist flower of poppy on a shaded green background hand-painted and signed Boué, signed to the underside P. B. Montigny-sur-Loing, diameter 8 ¾ inches
+Beautiful Japonism influence in impressionist, Majolica plate painted with a chrysanthemum flowers on olive green background hand-painted, signed to the underside P. B. Montigny-sur-Loing DX, diameter 10 ½ inches

 Technique: it refers to painted slip decoration, favored by Impressionist artists, in their case the thick slip was applied rather like oil paint, and thinned with a palette to obtain varying thicknesses and tones.